emilypeng2025/hackathon/README.md

 	  - Clearly displays the generated answer summary along with supporting context.
 	  - Shows which document and chunk each piece of supporting text came from, ensuring transparency.

-9. **Secure Public Access with ngrok (Optional)**
-	 - For use in environments like Google Colab or on cloud servers with no direct public URL:
-	 - Integrates with pyngrok/ngrok to create a secure, temporary public URL for the Streamlit app.
-	 - Share your AI app with anyone, anywhere, instantly.
 ---

 ## Tech Stack